bohkoval/federated-modules-monorepo-starter/README.md

 `pnpm lint` - to launch ESLint check for the whole app.

+### Deploy

+`pnpm infra:deploy` - to launch CDK and deploy the app (dist content) to AWS: S3 + CloudFront.
+Each stage (dev/stage/prod) ideally should have it own dedicated aws account (inside aws organization), so we can deploy the same stack (abd we won't have conflicts because of names).

+**NOTE**: prior to deploy any app/package/etc. you have to set up infra.
+First you need to run `deploy:infra` job (on gitlab), and only once you deployed the infra you can run `deploy:*` for apps/packages.
+Infrastructure is decoupled from the web app.

+For more information on available infra commands visit README in infra folder.

 **If you don't need e2e (playwright) - feel free just to delete the corresponding folders, and all references to it in npm script / turbo.json on top level**

 ## Tech stack